Hours: Monday through Friday - 7:30 a.m. to 4 p.m.

 We accept applications up until May 1st or until the program reaches capacity.

 The Hospitality Room at Roswell Park Cancer Institute serves as a place for patients, visitors and family members to relax and escape from the harsh realities of the reason they are here: cancer.
 It is a kitchen/dinette/living room/recreation room equipped with coffee, hot and cold running water (for tea), as well as store bought donations brought in by the volunteers who staff the room as well as a television.
-Typically two (at most) volunteers are manning the room and are consistently dispensing coffee and refreshments while maintaining a positive demeanor.
+Typically two volunteers are manning the room and are consistently dispensing coffee and refreshments while maintaining a positive demeanor.
 It is open Monday through Friday 8 a.m. - 4 p.m.
-The room also houses books donated to the Volunteer Office at Roswell Park as well as knitted hats.
-Patients are allowed to take the hats free of charge as well as the books.
+The room also houses books donated to the Volunteer Office at Roswell Park as well as knitted hats and lap robes.
 With the ability to bring the patients comfort and ease, the Hospitality Room feels more like a home than a hospital.
 It is essential to the mental and emotional care of our patients.

 The volunteers chosen to staff the Hospitality Room are warm, positive, punctual, and dedicated to interacting with patients in a way doctors and clinicians cannot.
 Smiles are a staple in the Hospitality Room.

 For volunteers who like to meet and greet the public, staffing the Volunteer Information desk is ideal.
-These volunteers greet and direct in-patients, families, and visitors; answer telephones, receive floral arrangements and give outpatient information; directions, stamp parking tickets, and other information as required.
+These volunteers greet and direct inpatients, families, and visitors; answer telephones, receive floral arrangements and give directions, stamp parking tickets, and other information as required.
 The volunteer must have good communication skills, be self-motivated, and able to maintain a pleasant demeanor at all times.
 Some computer skills are required.
 Two people are required for each shift.

 Nursing Unit Volunteer